argoproj/argo-cd/docs/user-guide/app_dependencies.md

 * Syncing an application that is dependent on other apps will not trigger a sync of the dependencies.
 However, manual sync of a dependent application whose dependencies are not satisfied will block unless force sync is used.
 * Dependencies currently can only be configured in a declarative manner; the UI and CLI do not yet have first class support for configuring dependencies.

+It should be noted that at this time, dependencies will have no effect on Application deletion.
+That is, Argo CD will allow you to delete an Application which other Applications still depend on.
+This is likely to change in a future iteration of this feature.

 !!!warning
     Using force sync to override application dependencies should only be used as a last resort, as it may break your applications in multiple ways.